peakshift/bitcoin-ux/payments/qr-codes.md

 - QR codes can hold up to 7,089 numeric characters and up to 4,296 alphanumeric characters value of data[^1]
 - QR Code has an error correction capability.[^1]
+- QR code data can be uppercased to create more effecient QR codes [^7]

 ## URI